Camera shy burglars avoid the limelight

 Some crime prevention systems make buildings harder to break into, make valuables harder to steal or help keep people free from attack or assault.

 Such measures can include walls and fences, locks and bolts, security grilles and shutters and you will find them in everyday use in shops, offices and homes.

-CCTV works in a different way.
-Although it has many security functions it primary purpose is perceptual; that is to create the impression in the potential burglar's mind that if he proceeds he is very likely to be spotted and caught.
+CCTV works differently.
+Although it has many security functions its primary purpose is perceptual; that is to create the impression in the potential burglar's mind that if he proceeds he is very likely to be spotted and caught.